 2. This bar confirmed a retracement down to the SMA.
 From here, we could trail a buy stop order with each new bar high.

 3. The retracement went down to test the 18-period SMA and presented a Level 1 entry.
-This bar triggered the buy stop order, but this setup failed almost immediately.
+This bar rose above the previous bar and triggered the buy stop order.
+However, the setup failed almost immediately.

 Tips and Exceptions – The Floor Trader Trading System